 Don’t Quit.
 Just ask of Him.
 Stay close.
 Keep walking.
 The answer you need is down the road.

-But you must stay close to Him and keep walking.
+But you must stay close.
+And and keep walking.

 This is one of the many stories I share in my book The Wedding Night: Embracing Sexual Intimacy as a New Bride.
 The wedding day was fantastic, but as I recovered, my husband and I would learn new lessons.
 Learn how God wired you for sexual intimacy in marriage so you can feel close to your husband and enjoy love making!
 The Wedding Night: Embracing Sexual Intimacy in Marriage is no-fluff, down-to-earth book to help the newly married and engaged woman become sexually confident in marriage.
 Plus it teaches you how to keep sex fabulous beyond the newlywed years!
 Buy the book Kindle I Paperback I Nook I PDF

 Photo by Valeria Boltneva from Pexels